hlavacs/ViennaGameJobSystem/README.md

 Note: do not keep this reference, since its source can go out of scope in the future.

 Additionally to this future, also a promise of type Coro_promise\<T\> is allocated from the heap.
-The promise stores the coro's state and suspend points.
+The promise stores the coro's state, value and suspend points.
 Since this allocation is more expensive than getting memory from the stack, it is possible to pass in a pointer to a std::pmr::memory_resource to be used for allocation.
-A Coro_promise\<T\> that reaches its end point automatically destroys.
-The Coro\<T\> still can access the return value because this value is kept in a std::shared_ptr<std::optional<T>>, not in the Coro_promise\<T\> itself.
+A Coro_promise\<T\> that reaches its end point might automatically destroy (if the parent is a function).
+The future Coro\<T\> still can access the return value because this value is kept in a std::shared_ptr<std::optional<T>>, not in the Coro_promise\<T\> itself.
+If the parent is a coroutine then the Coro_promise\<T\> only suspends at its end, and its own future Coro\<T\> must destroy it in its destructor.

     class CoroClass {	//a dummy C++ class that has a coro as one of its member functions int number = 1;	//store a number